Skip to content

 3. Ambiguous responses.
 Some target responses are genuinely ambiguous (the model partially complies while hedging with disclaimers).
 Consider using SelfAskLikertScorer for a graduated assessment instead of a binary true/false.
 7

 If you see SQLite database lock errors, you are likely running multiple PyRIT processes that share the same database file.
-Either use IN_MEMORY for parallel test runs, or configure each process to use a separate database path:
+Use IN_MEMORY for parallel test runs:

 If PyRIT cannot connect to Ollama, verify that the Ollama service is running (ollama serve) and listening on the expected port.
 On Windows, check that your firewall is not blocking port 11434.
 Test the connection directly: